-Nitrogen, Phosphorus, and Potassium are by far the most important nutrients, however, and most solutions contain 15% of each; also known as a 15-15-15 solution.
-If you are growing weed in temperatures below 80 degrees Fahrenheit, you need higher amounts of nitrogen.
+Nitrogen, Phosphorus, and Potassium are the essential nutrients, however.
+Most solutions contain 15% of each, also known as a 15-15-15 solution.
+If you grow weed in temperatures below 80 degrees Fahrenheit, you need higher amounts of nitrogen.
 Other possible solutions include 20-20-20 or 23-19-17.

-During the flowering process, increase the level of Potassium so that it comprises at least 20% of a solution.
+During the flowering process, increase the level of potassium so that it comprises at least 20% of a solution.
 Be wary when fertilizing the plants, because too much kills them while too little slows growth.
-When your reservoir’s water level gets low, add tap water that has been aged at least three days.
+When your reservoir’s water level gets low, add three-day-old tap water.
 It is also a good idea to change the nutrient solution every two weeks and use hot water to clean out all the equipment you use, especially the pumps and reservoir.

 Types of Hydroponic Systems